List of religious orders in the Roman Catholic Archdiocese of New York

-The Roman Catholic Archdiocese of New York covers New York, Bronx, and Richmond Counties in New York City (coterminous with the boroughs of Manhattan, the Bronx, and Staten Island, respectively), as well as Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties in New York state.
-The Roman Catholic Archdiocese of New York is home to a large number of religious orders and congregations.
+The Roman Catholic Archdiocese of New York covers New York, Bronx, and Richmond counties in New York City (coterminous with the boroughs of Manhattan, the Bronx, and Staten Island, respectively), as well as Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties in New York state.
+The Archdiocese of New York is home to a large number of religious orders and congregations.
 Some of them arrived in the 19th century to serve various immigrant populations.
 As these groups became more assimilated, the congregations directed their efforts to various types of apostolates or other locations.
 While there are not as many religious communities present in 2007 as there were in 1957, they still make up a significant part of the archdiocese.

 In 1959, there were 7,913 nuns and holy sisters ministering in the archdiocese, representing 103 different religious orders.

 As of 2004, there were 913 priests of religious orders ministering in the archdiocese.
 As of 2008, 2,911 religious sisters and nuns and 368 religious brothers minister in the archdiocese.
 These religious come from over 120 different religious congregations and orders.